Manage VM Clusters

 - Check the Use network security groups to control traffic check box.
 This box appears under both the selector for the client subnet and the backup subnet.
 You can apply NSGs to either the client or the backup network, or to both networks.
 Note that you must have a virtual cloud network selected to be able to assign NSGs to a network.

-- Specify the NSG to use with the network.
-You might need to use more than one NSG.
+- Network security groups: From the list of available NSGs, select an NSG to use with the network.
+Click Another network security group if you require more than one NSG.
 If you're not sure, contact your network administrator.

 -

-Hostname prefix Provide your choice of hostname for the Exadata DB system.
+Hostname prefix: Provide your choice of hostname for the Exadata VM cluster.
 The host name must begin with an alphabetic character and can contain only alphanumeric characters and hyphens (-).
-The maximum number of characters allowed for an Exadata DB system is 12.
+The maximum number of characters allowed for an Exadata VM cluster is 12.

 Caution: